Private schools demand from the Ayuso Government that only public centers reverse bilingualism | Madrid News

 “The FAPA [federación de asociaciones de padre] Francisco Giner de los Ríos […] is in favor of the proposed changes […] without this making us forget that we cannot support the lack of pedagogical foundation in the norm to be ruled, that said changes have been announced without having first listened to the educational community, and that the agreements of this School Council continue to be ignored in the sense of the need to carry out a rigorous evaluation of the Bilingual Project by the educational Administration,” reads another document.

 The largest study carried out so far in this regard, for which 1,724 primary and secondary teachers were interviewed, concluded last year that 8 out of 10 teachers consider that it “negatively affects the level of understanding of students” and “reduces the depth of the contents addressed.”
 A large majority claims that it has promoted a new form of school segregation within public schools.
 And more than half believe that it generates negative effects on the command of Spanish.
-That study, titled The opinion of teachers about the Bilingual Program of the Community of Madridwas developed by researchers Jesus Rogero-Garcia, professor at the Autonomous University of Madrid, and Miguel Martinez, Eva Bajo, and Cristina Orio, members of the association Action Educativa MRP.
+That study, titled The opinion of teachers regarding the Bilingual Program of the Community of Madridwas developed by researchers Jesus Rogero-Garcia, professor at the Autonomous University of Madrid, and Miguel Martinez, Eva Bajo, and Cristina Orio, members of the association Action Educativa MRP.

 For its part, CC OO warned that, in reality, the change of the Ayuso Government “is a political turn for ideological reasons unrelated to the pedagogical field.”
 And he concluded: “For the absence of any analysis and evaluation of the bilingual Program imposed by the Community of Madrid and for this unexpected, untimely turn motivated by a merely ideological crusade lacking any pedagogical rigor; In addition to the inadequate, mismatched and/or redundant additions to the contents of the subject of Geography and History in ESO, the only option is to reject this draft decree and request [que se] duly analyze and evaluate the bilingual program and the consequences of its application and any changes therein with the effective participation of the educational community.”